oteizaa/OCP-NIC-XC/Guide.md

     # via SSH
     git clone git@github.com:your_username/modern_app_jumpstart_workshop.git modern_app_jumpstart_workshop
     ```
-## Generate Service Account

-To provide remote Access to the K8s/OpenShift API, the best practice would be to generate a dedicated K8s Service Account.

-1. Run the following commands on the K3s server:

-    ```bash
-    kubectl -n kube-system create serviceaccount f5-sa
-    kubectl create clusterrolebinding f5-sa-cluster-admin --clusterrole=cluster-admin --serviceaccount=kube-system:f5-sa
-    TOKENNAME=`kubectl -n kube-system get serviceaccount/f5-sa -o jsonpath='{.secrets[0].name}'`
-    echo $TOKENNAME
-    TOKEN=`kubectl -n kube-system get secret $TOKENNAME -o jsonpath='{.data.token}' | base64 --decode`
-    echo $TOKEN
-    ```

-## Generate Local Kubeconfig

-Now that we have OpsenShift clusters up and running and a dedicated service account  we need to build a kubeconfig file so *kubectl* on your laptop knows how to access our cluster.

-> **Note:** The `kubectl config` command will produce warnings about invalid configuration - this can be ignored since you are building the configuration.

-1. Run the following commands on the OpenShift server:

-1. Copy the output from the kubeconfig file and save it to your laptop.

-1. Set the `KUBECONFIG` environment variable to your new kubeconfig file:

-    ```bash
-    # Export kubeconfig location
-    export KUBECONFIG=~/Downloads/config.yaml

-    # Test kubeconfig, you should see the k3s node
-    kubectl get nodes
-    ```
 # Argo CD

 [Argo CD](https://argoproj.github.io/cd/) is a declarative, GitOps continuous delivery tool for Kubernetes.